temporal-community/temporal-ai-agent/setup.md

 ### LLM Configuration

-Note: We recommend using OpenAI's GPT-4o or Claude 3.5 Sonnet for the best results, but you can use any model supported by LiteLLM.
+Note: We recommend using OpenAI's GPT-4o or Claude 3.5 Sonnet for the best results.
+There can be significant differences in performance and capabilities between models, especially for complex tasks.

 The agent uses LiteLLM to interact with various LLM providers.
-Configure the following environment variables in your `.env` file:
+Configure theqfollowing environment variables in your `.env` file:

 - `LLM_MODEL`: The model to use (e.g., "openai/gpt-4o", "anthropic/claude-3-sonnet", "google/gemini-pro", etc.)
 - `LLM_KEY`: Your API key for the selected provider